-Below you’ll find 5 sample call center survey templates to help you measure customer experience:
+Below you’ll find 5 sample customer satisfaction survey templates to help you measure customer experience:

 Often this is the only question you need to ask.
-Based on Fred Reichheld’s concept of the Net Promoter Score, or NPS, this is an excellent measure of the call center customer experience as it provides fast and vital information about overall customer satisfaction.
+Based on Fred Reichheld’s concept of the Net Promoter Score (NPS) this is an excellent measure of the contact center customer experience as it provides fast and vital information about overall customer satisfaction.
 You can stick to the numerical assessment or provide qualitative response options (very satisfied, not satisfied, etc.).

 If you do decide to use the additional long answer question, make it optional for customers who don’t feel like taking the time to write out a full answer.

 Besides overall satisfaction with the quality of their service, customers call you because they need to achieve a result.
-By asking about overall customer satisfaction with what they achieved, you can cut to the core of their main purpose in calling: getting results.
+Asking about overall customer satisfaction with what they achieved allows you to cut to the core of their main purpose in calling: getting results.